abrasive – A substance, such as silica, that is used for polishing or cleaning.

 ions – Atoms or molecules that carry either a positive or a negative electric charge in a solution.
 For example, sodium chloride (NaCl, common table salt) in water dissociates into Na+ and Cl– ions.

-intrinsic stain – Staining caused by the presence of pigment within the enamel or dentine.
+intrinsic stain – Staining caused by the presence of pigment within the enamel or dentin.
 Intrinsic stain can often be mediated through bleaching procedures.

 meta-analysis – A statistical technique in which the results of two or more studies are mathematically combined in order to improve the reliability of the results.
 Studies chosen for inclusion in a meta-analysis must be sufficiently similar in a number of characteristics in order to accurately combine their results.